llxisdsh/pb/README.md

   - Enable `mapof_opt_atomiclevel_1` or `mapof_opt_atomiclevel_2` for better performance on strong memory models.
 - Implements zero-value usability for convenient initialization
 - Provides lazy initialization for better performance
-- Defaults to Go's built-in hash function, customizable on creation or initialization
+- Defaults to Go's built-in hash function, customizable on creation or initialization.
+  For high hash computation costs, use `mapof_opt_embeddedhash` to enable hash caching (disabled by default as Go's built-in hashing is generally efficient)
 - Offers complete sync.Map API compatibility
 - Specially optimized for read operations
 - Supports parallel resizing for better scalability